You are your pet’s best advocate, and your pet depends on you to keep them healthy and strong.

 Table of Contents

-Several signs that your dog might be miserable and needs some specialized help from dog dermatologist include:
+Several signs that your dog might be miserable and needs some specialized help from a dog dermatologist include:

 - Excessive scratching